Middle East Film and Comic Con

 The Middle East Film & Comic Con (commonly referred to as MEFCC) is a speculative fiction convention held annually in the United Arab Emirates.

 Inaugurated in 2012, it is the first & largest pop culture convention in the Middle East.
 In the first few years, MEFCC was held at the World Trade Centre and other venues across Dubai, moving to Abu Dhabi for its most recent editions in 2022, 2023, 2024 and 2025 (18-20 April).
-In March 2023, it was announced that the twelfth edition of the MEFCC would be held in February 2024.